sahellebusch/github_statistics/README.md

 In progress.

-CLI tool to retreive repository statistics for GitHub user.
+Interactive CLI tool to retreive repository statistics for GitHub user.